slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

 As in the Build track, the exact implementation of this track is determined by the build platform provider, whether they are a commercial CI/CD service, or enterprise organization.
-While this track describes general [TODO: minimum requirements], this track does not dictate the following implementation-specific details: the type of build environment environment, accepted attestation formats, the type of technologies used to meet L3/4 requirements, what SLSA [Build] level the *built artifacts* meet, how attestations are distributed, how build environments are identified, and what happens on failure.
+While this track describes general minimum requirements, this track does not dictate the following implementation-specific details: the type of build environment, accepted attestation formats, the type of technologies used to meet L3/4 requirements, how attestations are distributed, how build environments are identified, and what happens on failure.